-X-ray, being an ionising radiation, can induce double-stranded breaks in the cellular DNA which can progress to carcinoma in the absence of repair or apoptosis.1 The reported patient has been holding periapical film with his hands (right > left) for more than 20 years while performing dental radiography, and exposing his hands to 300 mA X-ray beam.
-As per guidelines of the International Commission on Radiological Protection (ICRP), cumulative X-ray exposure should be less than 50 mSv per year and less than 100 mSv in 5 consecutive years.2 The X-ray exposure in the present case during each exposure was 0.2 mSv.
-Thus, the cumulative exposure amounted to 600 mSv per year and 3000 mSv in five consecutive years which greatly exceeds the recommended safety limit.
+X-ray, being an ionising radiation, can induce double-stranded breaks in the cellular DNA which can progress to carcinoma in the absence of repair or apoptosis.
+The reported patient has been holding periapical film with his hands (right > left) for more than 20 years while performing dental radiography, and exposing his hands to 300 mA X-ray beam.
+As per guidelines

 How to cite this article: Chenkual S, Laldinthari C, Balasubramanian P, Lalhruaizela S, Lalhruaitluanga L, Zote Z, et al. Synergistic effect of long standing exposure to X-ray and developer solution in the causation of squamous cell carcinoma of right thumb: A case report.
-Indian J Dermatol Venereol Leprol.
-2024;90:650-1. doi: 10.25259/IJDVL_120_2023
+Indian J Dermatol Venereol Leprol. doi: 10.25259/IJDVL_120_2023

-Received: February, 2023 Accepted: November, 2023 EPub Ahead of Print: April, 2024 Published: August, 2024
+Received: February, 2023 Accepted: November, 2023 EPub Ahead of Print: April, 2024

-DOI: 10.25259/IJDVL_120_2023 PMID: 38594981
+DOI: 10.25259/IJDVL 120 2023